Haberfield, New South Wales

 Haberfield is a suburb in the Inner West of Sydney, in the state of New South Wales, Australia.
-Haberfield is located 6.5 kilometres west of the Sydney central business district in the local government area of the Inner West Council.
+It is located 6.5 kilometres west of the Sydney central business district in the local government area of the Inner West Council.

-Haberfield sits south of Iron Cove, which is part of Sydney Harbour.
+The suburb sits south of Iron Cove, which is part of Sydney Harbour.
 It is bounded to the east by the Hawthorne Canal, to the northwest by the Iron Cove Creek canal and to the southwest by Parramatta Road.
-Its main road is Ramsay Street and the point of land that faces Iron Cove, Dobroyd Point, is a historical locality of Sydney.
-Haberfield was dubbed "the garden suburb" in the early 20th century and retains its well-kept parks, tree-lined streets and fine Federation-era houses with immaculate gardens.
+Its high street is Ramsay Street.
+The point of land that faces Iron Cove, Dobroyd Point, is a historical locality of Sydney.
+Haberfield is dubbed "the garden suburb" and retains its well-kept parks, tree-lined streets and fine Federation-era houses with immaculate gardens.
 The entire suburb is heritage-listed.
-It is also known for its Italian culture.
+It has also been known for its Italian diaspora.

+Haberfield predates the creation of garden suburbs in Britain, such as present-day Letchworth and Hampstead.

 History

-Haberfield was named by early landholder Richard Stanton, after his wife's financial benefactors of his wife's family Lord Haberfield.
-Stantons wife's maiden name was Nichols.
+Haberfield was named by early landholder Richard Stanton, after the financial benefactor of his wife's family, Lord Haberfield.
+Ms. Stanton's maiden name was Nichols.